Back to All Events

 This event is a partnership event between Writing on the Wall (WoW) and the Poverty Research and Advocacy Network (PRAN), an independent, collectively run advocacy network which aims to bring together various stakeholders to amplify voices fighting against poverty and injustice, both regionally and nationally.

-Danny Dorling is a professor in the School of Geography and the Environment at the University of Oxford.
+Danny Dorling is a Professor in the School of Geography and the Environment at the University of Oxford.
 He was previously a professor for a decade at the University of Sheffield, and before then at the University of Leeds.
 He has also worked as an academic in Newcastle and Bristol.
 He was born and brought up in Oxford.
 In 2020 he published “Slowdown: The End of the Great Acceleration—and Why It’s Good for the Planet, the Economy, and Our Lives and in 2021, jointly with Annika Koljonen: Finntopia: what we can learn from the world’s happiest country.
 His 2023 book is titled: ‘Shattered Nation: Inequality, and the geography of a failing state’.
 Danny is a patron of the road crash charity RoadPeace, of Heeley City Farm in Sheffield, and of the educational campaign group Comprehensive Future.
 In his spare time, he makes sandcastles on beeches with clean streams and the right kind of sand.
 He errs towards being optimistic about the future, because his academic work suggests, to him, that this is the most rational stance to take – despite what you may see around you.

 Imogen Tyler is a Professor of Sociology at Lancaster University and a social activist who works with anti-poverty and anti-racist groups and organisations.
 All her research is in the area of social inequalities (historical and contemporary formations).
 Her books include Revolting Subjects: Social Abjection and Resistance in Neoliberal Britain (2013) and Stigma: The Machinery of Inequality (2020).Imogen is currently collaborating with Joseph Rowntree Foundation on work focused on stigma power & poverty in the UK.
 She is developing new research on poverty & protest in Britain, that draws on longer histories of working class, anti-racist and anti-colonial struggle to help us better understand and resist the current war being waged against working class communities.